-1. Should you include volunteer work on your resume?
+Should you include volunteer work on your resume?

-According to a LinkedIn survey, 1 out of 5 hiring managers in the U.S. agreed that volunteer experience was a factor in why they hired a candidate.
+In fact, according to a LinkedIn survey, one out of five hiring managers in the U.S. agreed that volunteer experience was a factor in why they hired a candidate.

 Listing volunteer work is especially important if you: